DanielGFisher/Wiretap/README.md

 This phase handles the loading of the WAV file paths from a local folder, before going through a process of getting the file name, date of creation, size and extracts the text from the audio file and creates a JSON object with all the aforementioned processes.
+It also handles the sentiment and BDS processing.

 ### Build: